 - 1. Students must only wear school-issued uniform (with school logo). - 2.
 Students are required to wear uniform of the appropriate size and length. - 3.
 No sandals or slippers are allowed. - 4.
-Abayas/Kanduras are not permitted in place of the school uniform. - 5.
+Makeup or flash jewelry is not permitted. - 5.
+Only black scarf for girls is allowed. - 6.
+Abayas/Kanduras are not permitted in place of the school uniform. - 7.
 Wearing caps or hats inside the school building is not acceptable.